El Paso Property Tax Appeals Save $84+ Million Per Year

 EPCAD Formal ARB Hearings

-Formal hearings are the next step in the property tax journey.
+Formal hearings are the next step in the tax protest journey.
 These hearings see the taxpayer and EPCAD present their case before the appraisal review board (ARB).
 The ARB is a three-person panel of experts that act as mediators and judges between the two parties.
-Appeals reach this stage if they were unsuccessful at the informal stage or if the formal settlements were insufficient. $961 million in value was reduced in 2023, with commercial properties getting the lion's share of $802 million.
-Single family homes are increasingly pushing for formal appeals and got a record $160 million reduction in 2023.
+Appeals reach this stage if they were unsuccessful at the informal stage or if the informal settlements were insufficient.
+After being an afterthought for the county’s history, formal hearings exploded in 2024. $2.35 billion in value was reduced in 2024, with commercial properties getting the lion's share of $2.20 billion.
+Single family homes are increasingly pushing for formal appeals and got $155 million in reductions.

 Tax Savings, Informal HearingsSource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.